advancedAgritek-BB/coinTrader2.0/README.md

 * **excluded_symbols** – markets to skip during scanning.
 * **onchain_symbols** – optional list of base tokens traded on-chain.
 When this list is omitted or empty, the Solana scanner automatically discovers tradeable tokens.
-Providing a list restricts swaps to those entries only.
+Providing a list restricts swaps to those entries only and disables the automatic scanner.
   Tickers are automatically resolved to mint addresses using a hybrid Jupiter/Helius registry cached at `cache/token_mints.json`.
 Each entry is appended with the quote defined by `onchain_default_quote` (defaults to